The Nightmare: Literature

-Fuseli's Nightmare reverberated with twentieth-century psychological theorists.
-In 1926, American writer Max Eastman paid a visit to Sigmund Freud and claimed to have seen a print of The Nightmare displayed next to Rembrandt's The Anatomy Lesson in Freud's Vienna apartment.
-Psychoanalyst and Freud biographer Ernest Jones chose another version of Fuseli's painting as the frontispiece of his book On the Nightmare (1931); however, neither Freud nor Jones mentioned these paintings in their writings about dreams.
-Carl Jung included The Nightmare and other Fuseli works in his Man and His Symbols (1964).
+The painting reverberated with twentieth-century psychological theorists.
+In 1926, the American writer Max Eastman visited Sigmund Freud and saw a print of the painting next to Rembrandt's The Anatomy Lesson in Freud's apartment in Vienna.
+The Freud biographer Ernest Jones chose another version of Fuseli's painting as the frontispiece of his book On the Nightmare (1931); however, neither Freud nor Jones mentioned these paintings in their writings about dreams.
+Carl Jung included The Nightmare and other of Fuseli works in his Man and His Symbols (1964).